Written by / 5/29/2018 / No comments / , , , , , , ,

-RYAN O'NEAL IN 'THE BIG BOUNCE' WITH LEIGH TAYLOR-YOUNG
+RYAN O'NEAL MAKES 'THE BIG BOUNCE' WITH LEIGH TAYLOR-YOUNG

-If there's ever been a movie ruined by a soundtrack, it's THE BIG BOUNCE: a late-sixties balance of sunny sea-blue and rural-gray tones, adapted from Elmore Leonard's Neo Noir novel beginning with a convict bashing an inmate's face with a baseball bat, and then, on parole and stuck within the small town, he's both feared and revered...
+If there's ever been a movie ruined by a soundtrack, it's THE BIG BOUNCE: a late-sixties balance of sea-purple and rural-gray tones, adapted from Elmore Leonard's noir novel beginning with a white field worker bashing a Spanish migrant's face with a baseball bat, and then, on parole and stuck within the small town, he's both feared and revered...

-Depending who's around, and where he's at, and, while still in the film's rushed rudimentary stages, he seeks work for a dishonest rancher who exploits cucumber farm workers.
-But with the help of a particular friend, he lands a soft job as a maintenance man at a beach side motel, where so much potential, pitting Ryan O'Neal against one of the sexiest sirens of Neo Noir... played by his then-wife and former PEYTON PLACE co-star Leigh Taylor-Young, who's the buried lead here: A seemingly sophisticated femme-fatale, she's bad news and big trouble.
+Depending who's around, and where he's at, and, while still in the film's rushed rudimentary stages, he loses that job with a dishonest rancher who exploits cucumber farm workers.
+But with the help of a particular friend, he lands a soft job as a handyman at a beach side motel, where so much potential, pitting Ryan O'Neal against a sexy Neo Noir siren, played by his then-wife and former PEYTON PLACE co-star Leigh Taylor-Young, the buried lead here: A seemingly sophisticated femme-fatale, she's bad news and big trouble...

 But it's not all that bad: the overall vibe is lean and edgy, and there are terrific moments when Jack and Nancy hang out, night and day, discussing an upcoming heist, and possible murder.
 But Jack spends too much time with his old-timer friend played by veteran actor Van Heflin... so overly (and quickly) helpful to Jack's plight... he hardly has any obstacles in his way, or rungs to climb, or corners to paint himself out of.